Community Scholarships are available based on annual contributions.

 PLEASE read criteria for each scholarship carefully BEFORE APPLYING!

-The BLAKE SCHOLARSHIP is awarded to INCOMING FRESHMEN ONLY and the requirements are as follows:
+The BLAKE SCHOLARS is awarded to INCOMING FRESHMEN ONLY and the requirements

 The DELTA SIGMA THETA SORORITY, INC MISSISSIPPI TAG SCHOLARSHIP applicant must meet the following criteria: